-Le Jam, held on third Sundays from 3 - 5 pm at West Baton Rouge Museum, is sponsored by the Baton Rouge Chapter of the Cajun French Music Association.
+Le Jam, typically held on third Sundays from 3 - 5 pm at West Baton Rouge Museum is sponsored by the Baton Rouge Chapter of the Cajun French Music Association.
 The program welcomes all Cajun musicians, dancers and fans to this free monthly event.
 The CFMA is dedicated to the promotion and preservation of our Cajun music, dance, language, and heritage.

 Historical Happy Hour

-Every third Thursday, the drinks are on you and the history is on us!
+Every third Friday, the drinks are on you and the history is on us!
 Come to the museum any time from 6:30 - 8 pm to explore exhibits and enjoy changing monthly entertainment such as trivia, live music, or lectures.
 Open to the public and free to attend.

 The West Baton Rouge Museum offers monthly training on various topics on Enrichment Mondays, held the 3rd Monday of each month.
 Current and prospective volunteers, staffers, and interested community members are invited to attend.
 Each month features a different topic that highlights a particular skill or activity.

-West Baton Rouge Museum periodically hosts a thriving Lunchtime Lecture Series to accompany permanent and changing exhibits.
-This program features guest lecturers including scholars, historians, artists and book authors to name a few who speak from Noon to to 1 p.m.
-These presentations are free and open to the public and audience members are always welcome to bring a brown bag lunch.
+West Baton Rouge Museum periodically hosts Lunchtime Lectures to accompany permanent and changing exhibits.
+This program features guest lecturers including scholars, historians, artists and book authors to name a few who speak from Noon to 1 p.m.
+These presentations are free and open to the public with limited seating and audience members are always welcome to bring a brown bag lunch.
 When available, guest speaker presentations will be made available online.